TERREMEMBER/znbase/docs/content/v2.2/architecture/docdb-sharding/tablet-splitting.md

 ## Overview

 Tablet splitting is the *resharding* of data in the cluster by presplitting tables before data is added or by changing the number of tablets at runtime.
-In the sections below, three mechanisms for tablet splitting in YugabyteDB clusters are explained.
+In the sections below, three mechanisms for tablet splitting in ZNbaseDB clusters are explained.

 Here are some of the scenarios where tablet splitting is useful.